cnmy-ro/roci/README.md

 Each algorithm, including the classical signal processing methods, are written in PyTorch.
 This means autograd compatibility and GPU-accelerated compute.

+ROCI is a collection of self-contained and documented algorithms, not a coherent Python library (yet).
 This code is meant for educational and research purposes only.

 <!-- ## Why ROCI